nihantelli/BookApp_React/README.md

 In this project, a book list has been developed using with an open book API.
-There are features such as viewing book details, adding-removing button to favorites, information alert...
+There are features such as viewing book details, adding-removing button to favorites, information alert etc.

 ![17](https://user-images.githubusercontent.com/111304583/209531644-9060ca3a-4578-46c8-a238-151000961b32.PNG)
 ![18](https://user-images.githubusercontent.com/111304583/209531656-a98ad156-c410-481f-99b4-c2d983d45016.PNG)